Ephesus: Where is the Love?

 This is how God views the church.
 This is how Jesus views the church.

-Now, keep that in the back of your mind, because that's going to be important as we go forward here in a minute.
+Now keep that in the back of your mind because that will be important as we go forward.
 Look at verse 2.
-Here's what Jesus says to the church.
+Jesus says to the church:

 "I know your works."

 When Paul gets to the end of 1 Corinthians 15, which is all about the resurrection of Jesus Christ, and he gets to the "therefore" of talking about the resurrection, he says:

 "Therefore, my beloved brothers be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord, your labor is not in vain."

 So when Paul writes that in 1 Corinthians 15, he affirms that because Jesus is alive, He pays attention to everything that you do.
 Jesus knows about it.